Norway - Education

-Education is a top focus of Norway’s development policy, particularly for girls
+Education remains a top focus of Norway’s development policy, particularly for girls

-These funding priorities align with Norway’s stated emphasis on primary education, system-level improvements, facilities, and teacher training, as detailed in its 2013-2014 ‘Education for Development’ strategy.
+In its 2013-2014 ‘Education for Development’ strategy, the Norwegian government emphasizes primary education, system-level improvements, facilities, and teacher training as focus areas.
 The strategy was published in June 2014 but is still an accurate statement of the current government’s priorities.
 The strategy outlines three overarching goals: 1) ensuring all children have the same opportunities to complete schooling, 2) ensuring all people acquire basic skills, and 3) ensuring that as many kids as possible acquire skills that contribute to transitioning into the labor market.
 Around these three main goals, the strategy outlines specific prioritized actions, including:

 Norad leads on education policy development

-In the Ministry of Foreign Affairs (MOFA), State Secretary Laila Bokhari, is responsible for Norway’s global education portfolio, and sets strategic priorities.
-In January 2017, the MFA’s appropriation letter to Norad articulated that Norad was to take responsibility for global health and education.
-These issues had previously been managed by the MFA’s Department of Regional Affairs, which includes individual regional departments and embassies.
-The implications of this change are as yet unclear.
-As a result, however, Norad’s budget has increased for 2017.
-Traditionally, Norad’s Department for Global Education and Health advises MOFA on development assistance for education and carries out evaluation processes.
+The Ministry of Foreign Affairs (MFA) is responsible for Norway’s global education portfolio and sets strategic priorities.
+Traditionally, the Department for Global Education and Health with Norad (Norway’s development agency) advises the MFA on development assistance for education, carries out evaluation processes, and manages funds allocated from the MFA.
 Norad’s Department for Global Health in Education also plays a key role in evaluating progress around Norway’s education priorities.